SambhuBiswakarma00/Complete-CICD-with-Jenkins/README.md

 Description:
 Build: Creates a Docker image of the application.
 Scan: Trivy scans the Docker image for vulnerabilities.
+After scan, push it to CR.
-4. Kubernetes Cluster Creation
+5. Kubernetes Cluster Creation
 Description:
 Tool: Kubernetes
 Process: Sets up a Kubernetes cluster for deploying the application.
+In our project, we are creating K8 cluster using Kubeadm.
-5. Deployment
+6. Deployment
 Description:
 Tool: Kubernetes
 Process: Deploys the Dockerized application to the Kubernetes cluster.
-6. Monitoring
+7. Monitoring
 Tools: Prometheus, Loki, Grafana
 Description:
 Prometheus: Collects and stores metrics.